Kena: Bridge of Spirits: Development

 Kena: Bridge of Spirits was developed by Ember Lab, an independent studio based in Los Angeles.
-Founded in 2009 by brothers Mike and Josh Grier, the studio has worked on several animated commercials and branded game applications, and in 2016 released a viral short film based on The Legend of Zelda: Majora's Mask titled Terrible Fate.
+Founded in 2009 by brothers Mike and Josh Grier, the studio worked on several animated commercials and branded game applications, and in 2016 released a viral short film based on The Legend of Zelda: Majora's Mask titled Terrible Fate.
 Following the release of Terrible Fate, the development team felt creating a video game was the "natural next step".
-When they started developing the story for Kena: Bridge of Spirits, Ember Lab considered an animated film or series; when they created the Rot, they realized a video game would be more appropriate, as the creatures provided a connection between gameplay and narrative.
+While developing the story for Kena: Bridge of Spirits, Ember Lab considered an animated film or series; after creating the Rot, they realized a video game would be more appropriate as the creatures provided a connection between gameplay and narrative.

-Along with a small team, Mike used his experience with programming to create a prototype over several years, before employing staff with more extensive development experience.
+Along with a small team, Mike used his experience with programming to create a prototype over several years, before employing staff with more development experience.
 Once the prototype was complete, in March 2017 the team began pitching to potential publishing partners with assistance from industry veteran Tina Kowalewski.
-They found several publishers were familiar with their work on Terrible Fate.
-Ember Lab signed a console-exclusive deal with Sony Interactive Entertainment in October 2017.
-The team grew to 15 core employees, with additional help outsourced to other studios.
+They found several publishers were familiar with Terrible Fate.
+Ember Lab signed a console-exclusive deal with Sony Interactive Entertainment in October 2017; Sony assisted with funding and marketing.
+The team grew to 15 core employees, with assistance outsourced to other studios.
 Mike Grier handled the creative elements of the studio, while Josh worked with the business and managerial side.
+The final game was larger in scope than originally envisioned.

 In October 2020, former designer Brandon Popovich claimed Ember Lab did not fully compensate him for his work on the game and failed to honor promises made regarding equity and a promotion; an anonymous source issued similar claims, accusing the company of unpaid overtime and unfulfilled promises of a full-time position.
 Ember Lab responded, claiming it had records of all invoices being paid and denying any promises of equity or promotions.